 Continue reading “What’s the Lowest Carb Halo Top?
 Here’s Every Flavor Ranked by Net Carbs”

 Update 12/2/18: KNOW Foods has changed the size of their cookies so they are now about half as big and only 190 calories.
 They are still delicious and probably a more reasonable serving size now although I loved how giant they were before.
 The links to products in this article are likely outdated.
 Here is a link to the new KNOW cookies on Amazon.
 There is also a new flavor, which is peanut butter.
-I’ve tried it but don’t like it as much as the other four.
+I initially disliked it compared to the other flavors, especially since it was 1g higher in net carbs, but it’s starting to grow on me and become a favorite.
+It’s nice and gooey, but it has a strong peanut butter taste that I didn’t expect.
+Now I enjoy that aspect of it.

 I learned that keto cookies exist while listening to Joe Rogan Experience #994 with Dom D’Agostino, the same episode I referenced in my ENERGYbits® spirulina algae tablet review.
 Dom brings keto cookies to the show, and he says to find them by searching “keto cookie.”